nmac-dev/uni-board/README.md

 Creates a new "app" (kinda like a module) in the src directory
 `startapp < appname >`

-Load an admin user with username and password "admin"
+Load an admin user with username and password "admin", and loads in example posts
-`loaddata test_user.json`
+`loaddata test_data.json`